hexinfra/gorox/hemi/README.md

 Hemi uses these directories:

   * common/   - Place general purpose libraries,
-  * contrib/  - Place community contributed components,
   * develop/  - A prototype application used to develop Hemi,
+  * options/  - Place optional components,
   * procmgr/  - A process manager for applications using Hemi,
-  * toolkit/  - Place optional commands.
+  * toolkit/  - Place useful commands.

 How to use